Hammond River vs. Rothesay’s Best: Where Would You Rather Be?

 Today’s Must-Visit Spots

-Looking for great craft beer in Rothesay?
-The local scene has evolved since Hammond River’s days, with two standout spots carrying the craft beer torch.
-Each brings its own flavour to the community, keeping the area’s reputation for quality brews alive.
+Looking for great craft beer in Rothesay today?
+The local scene continues to thrive, with two standout breweries carrying the craft beer torch and keeping Rothesay’s reputation strong.

 📍 Where: 47 Clark Road